MilSpouseCoders/milspousecoders/.github/CONTRIBUTING.md

 $ git clone git@github.com:YOUR_USER_NAME/milspousecoders.git
 ```

 Do be sure to replace YOUR_USER_NAME with your user name.
+As with most Rails
+apps, you should run `bin/setup` to install the gems used by this project and to
+get the database setup.

 #### Connect the "Upstream" Repository